 SAWAMOTO, Kazunobu Adjunct Professor Neuroscience Development and .
-Regenerative Biology Division of Cell Structure FURUSE, Mikio Professor Cell Biology IZUMI, Yasushi Associate Professor Cell Biology OTANI, Tetsuhisa Assistant Professor Cell Biology OHASHI, Masato Assistant Professor Molecular Cell Biology Biochemistry Developmental Biology

-FUJIWARA, Sachiko

-Project Assistant Professor Cell Biology

-Molecular basis of cell-cell junctions involved in epithelial barrier function

-The Epithelium separates body compartments as a barrier and selectively transports various substances, thereby contributing to various functions of organs and homeostasis.
-Our laboratory aims to clarify the molecular bases of specialized cell structures that are responsible for these basic roles of the epithelium.
-We focus on the cell-cell junctions involved in the regulation of paracellular transport (occluding junctions), including the tight junction and its related structures, and examine their molecular architectures, functions and dynamic behavior.
-One of the characteristic features of our research is that we identify structural or regulatory proteins of occluding junctions in our hands and characterize them.
-We take combined approaches of molecular biology, physiology and morphology, including immunoelectron and freeze-fracture electron microscopy, by using cultured epithelial cells and model organisms, including mice and fruit fly.
-Recent development of genome editing techniques have enabled us to perform convincing loss-of-function analyses of the proteins of our interests in cultured epithelial cells.
+Regenerative Biology Division of Cell Structure FURUSE, Mikio Professor Cell Biology IZUMI, Yasushi Associate Professor Cell Biology OTANI, Tetsuhisa Assistant Professor Cell Biology OHASHI, Masato Assistant Professor Molecular Cell Biology Biochemistry Developmental Biology Molecular basis of cell-cell junctions involved in epithelial barrier function The Epithelium separates body compartments as a barrier and selectively transports various substances, thereby contributing to various functions of organs and homeostasis.
+Our laboratory aims to clarify the molecular bases of specialized cell structures responsible for these basic roles of the epithelium.
+We focus on the cell-cell junctions involved in the regulation of paracellular transport (occluding junctions), including the tight junction and its related structures, and examine their molecular architectures, functions, and dynamic behavior.
+One of the characteristic features of our research is that we identify structural or regulatory proteins of occluding junctions and characterize them.
+We take combined approaches of molecular cell biology, physiology, and morphology, including immunoelectron and freeze-fracture electron microscopy, by using cultured epithelial cells and model organisms, including mice and fruit flies.
+Genome editing technology has made it possible to experiment with systematic loss of function of relevant protein molecules in cultured epithelial cells, and various new findings are being obtained.
 The following are ongoing projects. - 1.
-Molecular mechanisms of tight junctions and pathological conditions caused by their dysfunction. - 2.
+Roles of tight junction in epithelial homeostasis. - 2.
 Molecular dissection of tricellular tight junctions and elucidation of their physiological functions. - 3.
 Physiological functions of tight junctions and the related junctional structures in vivo. - 4.
 Roles of septate junctions in intestinal barrier function and regulation of s tem cell proliferation in fruit fly. - 5.
-Regulatory mechanisms of epithelial morphogenesis by membrane traffic - \ Otani et al. J Cell Biol 218, 3372 (2019) - \ Izumi et al., J Cell Sci 134: jcs257022 (2021) - \ Sugawara et al., J Cell Biol 220: e202005062 (2021)
+Regulatory mechanisms of epithelial morphogenesis by membrane traffic Otani et al., J Cell Biol 218, 3372 (2019) - Izumi et al., J Cell Sci 134: jcs257022 (2021) - Sugawara et al., J Cell Biol 220: e202005062 (2021)